michiganCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do I Find Inmate Death Records in Michigan?

-Generally, records of deceased inmates that were held in a Michigan correctional facility are available on offender search tools.
-While it is possible to obtain such records on the Offender Tracking Information System (OTIS), users can access them on the platform for only three years from the date of death/discharge of the deceased offender.
+Generally, records of deceased inmates held in a Michigan correctional facility are available on offender search tools.
+While obtaining such documents on the Offender Tracking Information System (OTIS) is possible, users can access them on the platform for only three years from the date of death/discharge of the deceased offender.

 How do I Conduct a Federal Prison Inmate Search?

-To search for individuals held in federal prison, interested parties can use the Federal Bureau of Prisons (BOP) Inmate Locator tool.
-Users of the search tool can search with the inmate’s BOP register number or names, race, age, gender.
+Interested parties can use the Federal Bureau of Prisons (BOP) Inmate Locator tool to search for individuals in federal prisons.
+Users of the search tool can search with the inmate's BOP register number or names, race, age, and gender.
 Querying parties can also obtain copies of desired inmate records from the National Archives website.

 How Long Does It Take for An Inmate's Information to Be Published in Michigan Inmate Locator?

 The MDOC primarily gets inmate information on the Michigan inmate locator from the state court records.
-Hence, records available on the inmate locator are usually published after the generation of the court records.
-However, the inmate locator does not contain arrested and convicted offenders that have not been sentenced by a Michigan court.
+Hence, records available on the inmate locator are usually published after court records are generated.
+However, the inmate locator does not contain arrested and convicted offenders who a Michigan court has not sentenced.

 disclaimer